 Would the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impa ct a) Require or result in the relocation or construction of new or expanded water, wastewater treatment, storm water drainage, electric power, natural gas, or telecommunication facilities, the construction or relocation of which could cause significant environmental effects?
 Less Than Significant Impact.
-The project will not require or result in the relocation or construction of new or expanded water, wastewater treatment, storm water drainage, electric power, natural gas, or telecommunication facilities, the construction or relocation of which could cause significant environmental effects.
-The Safety Element Update is not requiring direct development at a parcel-level but provides policies that will guide the development of Los Angeles County in the next decade.
-These policies influence how ground water quality will be maintained since water supply is threatened by climate change and flood risks can be exacerbated by climate change.

-• Policy S 3.7: Infiltrate development runoff on-site, where feasible, to preserve or restore the natural hydrologic cycle and minimize increases in stormwater or dry weather flows.

-Policy S 3.7 ensures that run-off from development is handled in a way that the water is retained within the property and not infiltrated outside.
-In unincorporated Los Angeles County, projects are required to comply with the requirements of the Low-Impact Development (LID) Ordinance in order to control and minimize potentially polluted runoff.
-Because all projects are required to comply with these requirements in order to obtain construction permits and certificates of occupancy, they would not impact any nonpoint source requirements.
-Therefore, the impact is considered to be less than significant.

-b) Have sufficient water supplies available to serve $\bowtie$ the project and reasonably foreseeable future development during normal, dry and multiple dry years?
+The project will not require new or expanded water, wastewater treatment, storm was telecommunication facilities, the construction or relocation of effects.
+The Safety Element Update is not requiring direct development will guide the development of Los Angeles County in the ground water quality will be maintained since water supply is can be exacerbated by climate change. ter drainage f which cou elopment at he next deca , electric pow ld cause signifi a parcel-level b ade.
+These pol ver, natural cant environ out provides picies influen gas, on mental policies ce how Policy S 3.7: Infiltrate development runoff on-site, natural hydrologic cycle and minimize increases in st e the Policy S 3.7 ensures that run-off from development is handle property and not infiltrated outside.
+In unincorporated Los As with the requirements of the Low-Impact Development (LID potentially polluted runoff.
+Because all projects are required to obtain construction permits and certificates of occupancy, requirements.
+Therefore, the impact is considered to be less to ngeles Coun Ordinance o comply w they would ty, projects are e in order to co ith these requi not impact ar required to ontrol and m rements in o comply inimize order to b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years?

-Less Than Significant Impact.
-None of the policies in the Safety Element Update will require additional water supply as they relate to accessory uses and commercial aesthetic design.
+water supply as they relate to accessory uses and commercial aesthetic design.
 The Safety Element Update policies are meant to reduce the risk of harm and damage that can be inflicted by natural and climate-induced hazards.
 The policies also include strategies to help residents adapt and become more resilient to climate-induced hazards.